How To Trade Forex Effectively

 - Fixed spreads and no commissions providing transparent trading costs

-- 300+ markets including cryptocurrencies
+- 300+ markets including the option to buy and sell cryptocurrencies

 - 400:1 leverage when trading foreign exchange